biodash/biodash.github.io/content/codeclub/S05E09/index.md

 </div>

-We can improve on a plot like this plot a bit, for instance by making the density shapes semi-transparent.
+A plot like this can be improved a bit, for instance by making the density shapes semi-transparent.
 We'll do that in the exercises below.

 <br>